genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 | ENABLE_USER    | Enable a User                  |
 | EXPIRE_PWD     | Expire another User's password |

-A default Profile record is also provided named USER_ADMIN which contains all the previous rights.
+A default Profile record named USER_ADMIN is also provided.
+This contains all the previous rights.

 :::info
 Users can change their own password as well as expire their own password (assuming they are logged in).
 However, it is only possible to change/expire another user's password if you have administrator rights.